magazino/cartographer_ros/docs/source/configuration.rst

   Navigation data must be provided in this case, and the information will be included in the global SLAM.

+use_fixed_frame_pose
+  If enabled, subscribes to `geometry_msgs/PoseStamped`_ on the topic "fixed_frame_pose".
+The information will be included as pose estimate in the global SLAM.
+All existing options for fixed frame poses apply here (weights, sampling ratio, ...).
+E.g. for sparse pose input `TRAJECTORY_BUILDER.collate_fixed_frame=false` makes sense.

 use_landmarks
   If enabled, subscribes to `cartographer_ros_msgs/LandmarkList`_ on the topic "landmarks".
 Landmarks must be provided, as `cartographer_ros_msgs/LandmarkEntry`_ within `cartographer_ros_msgs/LandmarkList`_.
 If `cartographer_ros_msgs/LandmarkEntry`_ data is provided the information